Khulood66/Khulood66/README.md

-- 👋 Hi, I’m @Khulood66 <Khulood khaled>
+- 👋 Hi, I’m @Khulood66 'Khulood khaled'
 - 👀 I’m interested in programming and specialy apps in any platform.
-- 🌱 I’m currently learning frontend <React js>.
+- 🌱 I’m currently learning frontend 'React js>'.
 - 💞️ I’m looking to collaborate on teams whos work hard.
 - 📫 you reach me at my email in profile or in linkedin.